wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 ### Accessibility attributes added to different widgets in WaveMaker

-By incorporating these diverse widget items with a focus on accessibility and semantic markup, we aim to create a seamless and inclusive browsing experience for all users, regardless of their abilities or disabilities.
-Our commitment to accessibility extends across all aspects of our platform, ensuring that everyone can engage with our content, services, and functionalities with ease and confidence.
+By incorporating many of these recommendations with a focus on accessibility and semantic markup, we aim to create a seamless and inclusive browsing experience for all users, regardless of their abilities.

 **Data Table**:
 Implemented proper table headers and captions for screen readers to interpret data correctly.